Troubleshooting the Condor Batch System at the CMS LPC CAF

 Hold reason: Error from firstname.lastname@example.org: SHADOW at 188.8.131.52 failed to send file(s) to <184.108.40.206:36653>: error reading from /uscms/home/username/x509up_u55555: (errno 2) No such file or directory; STARTER failed to receive file(s) from <220.127.116.11:9618>

 voms-proxy-init --valid 192:00 -voms cms, and release your jobs from the scheduler they are submitted to:

-condor_release -name lpcschedd2.fnal.gov -allAll jobs have been released
+condor_release -name lpcschedd3.fnal.gov -allAll jobs have been released

-- The CMS LPC CAF system must know about the association of your grid certificate and FNAL username.
+- The CMS LPC CAF system must know about the association of your grid certificate and FNAL username (or your CERN full name or grid certificate identity (like your name) changed if you have registered a certificate previously).
 This is usually done as part of Enable EOS area ticket.
-You must do this at least once for your grid certificate to be associated with your account, which also lets you write to your EOS area from CRAB.
+You must do this at least once for your grid certificate to be associated with your account (or again if your grid certificate changes), which also lets you write to your EOS area from CRAB.

 - And do "CMS Storage Space Request", and select "Enable" under "Action Required"